 On the Ads Design step (2) of campaign creation, click the icon to add a new design variation to test.
 You can test multiple headlines, text, links, images, calls to action, and more.

 On the Audience step (3), click to add more demographics or interest groups to test.
-When you click Proceed, you’ll be prompted to select the elements you want to test.
+When you select Proceed, Hootsuite prompts you to select the elements you want to test.

-The total number of ads that Hootsuite Ads will create as a result of your selections will display to the right.
+The total number of ads that Hootsuite will create as a result of your selections display to the right.

 For example, if you're testing:

 - 2 Headlines

 - 2 Genders

 Hootsuite Ads will create 48 ad variations (2 x 3 x 2 x 4 = 48) for your campaign.